Leading for a sustainable future13. June 2019 - Michael Frederik Ellekjaer, Client Director, Mannaz Share this page

 9. Shape culture:

-- Shape a culture of innovation, engagement and empowerment
+- Shape a culture of ethics and responsibility, innovation, engagement and empowerment

 10. Manage change:

 - Understand the organisational challenges associated with a transition to a responsible business model